 Many glands are found within the body’s anus.
-If 1 of these glands becomes clogged, it can get infected, and an abscess can develop.
+If one of these glands becomes clogged, it can get infected, and an abscess can develop.
 An anorectal abscess is a collection of pus under the skin in the area of the anus and rectum.

 These are possible signs of an anorectal abscess: